PappasBrent/pappasbrent.github.io/research/hardening-build-systems.md

    1. We may find vulnerabilities (or even hidden backdoors!) in real-world code.
-Whoever finds one can have the honor of reporting it to project maintainers, potentially netting themselves a CVE (common vulnerability and exposure), which would look awesome on your resume/CV :wink:.
+Whoever finds one can have the honor of reporting it to project maintainers, potentially netting themselves a CVE (common vulnerability and exposure), which would look awesome on your resume/CV ;)
    2. Lastly, we would run the tools we will have developed by this point on a benchmark of real-world build systems, and compare their ability to detect and prevent build system vulnerabilities to that of other tools